50 Cent: 1996–2002: Rise to fame, shooting, and early mixtapes

 On May 24, 2000, Jackson was attacked by a gunman outside his grandmother's former home in South Jamaica.
 After getting into a friend's car, he was asked to return to the house to get some jewelry; his son was in the house, and his grandmother was in the front yard.
 Jackson returned to the back seat of the car, and another car pulled up nearby; an assailant walked up and fired nine shots at close range with a 9mm handgun.
 Jackson was shot in the hand, arm, hip, both legs, chest, and left cheek.
 His facial wound resulted in a swollen tongue, the loss of a wisdom tooth and a slightly slurred voice; his friend was wounded in the hand.
-They were driven to a hospital, where Jackson spent thirteen days.
-The alleged attacker, Darryl Baum, Mike Tyson's close friend and bodyguard, was killed three weeks later.
+They were driven to a hospital, where Jackson spent 13 days.
+The alleged attacker, Darryl "Homicide" Baum, Mike Tyson's close friend and bodyguard, was killed three weeks later.

 Jackson recalled the shooting: "It happens so fast that you don't even get a chance to shoot back ....
 I was scared the whole time ...
 I was looking in the rear-view mirror like, 'Oh shit, somebody shot me in the face!
 It burns, burns, burns.'"
 In his autobiography, From Pieces to Weight: Once upon a Time in Southside Queens, he wrote: "After I got shot nine times at close range and didn't die, I started to think that I must have a purpose in life ...
 How much more damage could that shell have done?
-Give me an inch in this direction or that one, and I'm gone".
+Give me an inch in this direction or that one, and I'm gone."
 Jackson used a walker for six weeks and fully recovered after five months.
-When he left the hospital he stayed in the Poconos with his girlfriend and son, and his workout regime helped him develop a muscular physique.
+When he left the hospital, he stayed in the Poconos with his girlfriend and son, and his workout regime helped him develop a muscular physique.